LRatti/LRatti/README.md

 ## 📌 Featured Work

 <p align="center">
-If you’d like to explore my latest work, check out my pinned repositories below ⬇️
+If you’d like to explore my latest work, check out my pinned repositories below ⬇️ Feel free to contact me for any kind of question or dooubt :)
 </p>

 ---